 Namibia’s first Gigabit Ethernet network was implemented in 1998 at the Namibia University of Science and Technology.
 In 2014, more than 10 000 devices were connected to the network.

-The Department of Information and Communications Technology is also hosting one the largest public download servers in Africa, which can be reached at http://download.nust.na.
+The Department of Digital Transformation Business Services is also hosting one the largest public download servers in Africa, which can be reached at http://download.nust.na.
 This server contains very useful and popular Free and Open Source Software (FOSS) packages.
 In August 2014, the server contained more than 45 Tbytes of programs, operating systems, application frameworks. .

 Other sites of interest hosted at the Namibia University of Science and Technology: